 Riya realized that her effort to ensure efficiency in the team had backfired.
 It then occurred to her that she did not approach Bidhi from an Impact-focused Mindset, and perhaps it contributed more to the problem.
 Riya recalled learning about The Influence Pyramid from one of her mentors in the previous organization.
 She thought now may be the right time to apply it.

 The Influence Pyramid developed by the Arbinger Institute shows us different steps to apply an Impact-focused Mindset.
-The pyramid comprises two sections- dealing with things going wrong and helping things go right.
+The pyramid comprises two sections- dealing with things going wrong and helping things go right (The Arbinger Institute, 2015).
 The pyramid consists of various courses of action in these two sections as follows:

 Correct.
 It is the only step the section dealing with things going wrong comprises.
 It is what Riya tried to do with Bidhi.
 There is nothing wrong with correcting.
 Sometimes it is enough to deal with minor issues that do not require much effort, but it may backfire if people feel threatened by correction, which Bidhi may have experienced.
 She had a pattern of working that she was comfortable with.
 Nobody else had a problem with it earlier until Riya asked her to change her ways.